 Can Guinea Pigs Have Mango?

-Guinea pigs require special nutrition and giving them certain fruits can cause more damage than good.
+Guinea pigs require special nutrition, and certain fruits cause more damage than good.
+Mangos fall into the “occasional only” category because of their high sugar content.

 What Do Guinea Pigs Eat?

-The main source of food for your guinea pig is timothy hay or any other grass hay that’s rich in fiber and low in other substances that can be harmful to your pet.
+The main food source for your guinea pig is timothy hay or any other grass hay that’s rich in fiber and low in harmful substances.
+Hay is crucial for digestion and also keeps your guinea pig’s teeth trimmed, preventing overgrowth.

 Water

-Bottles of water should be cleaned, rinsed, and refilled daily.
+A continuous source of fresh, clean, room-temperature water is a must.
+Water bottles should be cleaned, rinsed, and refilled daily.

-If you keep your pet’s water in water bowls, make sure to change it a few times a day and replace it with fresh and clean water.
+If you keep your pet’s water in bowls, change it a few times a day and replace it with fresh, clean water.

 Grass Hay

-Hay contains fiber that is necessary for your guinea pig’s healthy digestion and dental wellbeing.
+High-quality grass hay like timothy hay should be available at all times.
+Hay contains fiber that’s necessary for healthy digestion and dental wellbeing.

-Without a regular intake of fresh hay, the digestive system of guinea pigs will stop.
+Without regular intake of fresh hay, the digestive system of guinea pigs will stop functioning properly.
+Hay also helps them keep their teeth clean and at an appropriate length.

 Guinea Pig Pellets

-Start providing your guinea pig with about a 1/4 – 1/8 cup of simple, corn-and seed-free guinea pig pellets to eat each day.
+Provide your guinea pig with about a 1/4 to 1/8 cup of plain, corn-and-seed-free guinea pig pellets each day.
+Pellets provide vitamins and nutrients that hay alone doesn’t cover.

-Besides, most guinea pig pellets are fortified with vitamin C and vitamin C is one of the most important nutrients your guinea pig needs.
+Most guinea pig pellets are fortified with vitamin C, one of the most important nutrients your guinea pig needs.
+Pellets should be made only of hay and served in a wide ceramic cup that won’t tip over.

 Vitamin C

-While many guinea pigs may get an appropriate portion of vitamin C from fruits, vegetables, and pellets, you may wish to add more vitamin C to your cavy diet, either in powder or tablet form.
+While many guinea pigs get enough vitamin C from fruits, vegetables, and pellets, you may wish to add more in powder or tablet form.

 Raw and Fresh Fruits and Vegetables